IP to VPN Database

 The basic idea behind this dataset is as follows:

 If more than 10% (or any other reasonable threshold) of all IP addresses of a certain network are known to belong to a certain VPN service, then all IP addresses of this network are likely to belong to this VPN service.
-Only networks up to a certain size are considered (less than 16384 IP addresses, /14 subnet) and only if the network is not shared by other VPN services.

 This dataset is not completely free from false positives, but the number of false positives is very small.